top of page

 Fill-in-the-Blank Stories

+This activity is ready to go in just a couple of clicks.
 I screen-share the website and a list of words with their target sound simultaneously using a split screen on my second monitor.
-I love this activity so much that I made lists of nouns, verbs, adjectives, and adverbs organized by sound/word position so this activity is ready to go in just a couple of clicks.
+I love this activity so much that I made lists of single words (nouns, verbs, adjectives, and adverbs) that are organized by sound and word position and can be inserted into any story.

 Articulation activity for middle and high school students in speech therapy